Medicare Spouse Coverage Doesn’t Exist

 Your Medicare coverage will not extend to your spouse, or any other family member, though there is a couple of wrinkles we explain below.
 Whether you opt for Original Medicare (Parts A & B) or Medicare Advantage (private insurer Part C coverage), your coverage will not apply to anyone but you.

-Medicare isn’t just an insurance program – it’s a benefit that you earned by contributing taxes over many years.
+Medicare isn’t just an insurance program – it’s a set of health benefits that you earned by contributing income taxes over the years.
 Medicare only serves individuals who qualify.
-It’s not possible to extend your coverage to other people.
+Subsequently, it’s not lawful to extend your coverage to other people.

-If you’re married, divorced, or widowed from someone who did work for over 10 years to become eligible for Medicare, then you’ll probably be eligible to enroll in Medicare using your partner’s work history.
-You’ll want to apply at your local Social Security office to sort out the details.
+And here’s another wrinkle: If you’re married to — or divorced or widowed from — someone who did work for over 10 years, and therefore qualifies for Medicare, then you’ll probably be eligible to enroll in Medicare for yourself using your partner’s work history.
+Given the complications, however, it’s best to apply in person at your local Social Security office to sort out the details.